 Approves contracts and purchase orders

-Assists divisions with preparing specifications and monitoring vendor performance
+Assists departments with preparing specifications and monitoring vendor performance

 Develops manuals, checklists, and procedural documents for purchasing

 Supplies services to the City of Falls Church Public Schools for complex projects

 The Purchasing Office's operating procedures are governed by, among other authority, the laws of the Commonwealth of Virginia, the Virginia Public Procurement Act, and the Falls Church City Code.
 See the Solicitations & Awards page for current opportunities, requirements, and to sign up for text or email notifications.